shoes/shoesrb.com/posts/bundler-integration.md

       bundler
     end

-Ready!
+That's it!
+You're ready to go.
 You can specify bundler version with:

     bundler :version => '~> 1.1.1'